ward/declarative-programming-project/README.md

-The concepts deemed appropriate were on the one hand variants of `nth0/3` (one for the value in a matrix, one for the value of a range in a list, one for the values of a block in a matrix) and on the other hand functions that take a list or matrix and change the value (or a range or block of values) on a certain spot.
+The concepts deemed appropriate were on the one hand variants of `nth0/3` (one for the value in a matrix, one for the value of a range in a list, one for the values of a block in a matrix) and on the other hand functions that take a list or matrix and change the value on a certain spot (or on a range/block).

 ### Working with the data